procore/documentation/oauth/oauth_introduction.md

 ### Procore OAuth 2.0 Postman Collection with cURL Examples ###

 We've put together a helpful Postman collection of cURL examples for the Procore OAuth 2.0 Authentication endpoints that you can use while you build, test, and maintain your application.
-Simply [visit this link](https://documenter.getpostman.com/view/3996804/SW7bzS65){:target="_blank" rel="noopener"} to view the collection and begin exploring the Procore OAuth 2.0 authentication endpoints.
+Simply [visit this link](https://documenter.getpostman.com/view/3996804/SW7bzS65) to view the collection and begin exploring the Procore OAuth 2.0 authentication endpoints.
 Each endpoint includes an explanation of its functionality along with a pre-formatted cURL example command that you can copy and paste as needed.